henriqueinonhe/promises-training/README.md

 The `src/lib` folder is for internal use only, so don't bother with it.

+Also, in order to keep your repo forwards-compatible with future versions of this repository, **DO NOT** modify any file outside the `src/exercises` folder.

 ## Tests

 Each and every exercise is accompained by automated tests so that you can check your implementation.